rmukh/spherical_ridgelets/README.md

 The split parameter (*-nspl*) computed in a way to enable the highest possible level of parallelization, however, tests made on Intel CPU's only.
 If you feel that the default value is not optimal for your case, you are encouraged to experiment with it.
 You can also increase the default value of *-nspl* to reduce RAM usage.

 CMake starts building this package and all required libraries in Release mode to achieve the highest performance.
-If you want to build in Debug mode, don't forget to pass -DCMAKE_BUILD_TYPE=Debug
+If you want to build in Debug mode, don't forget to pass -DCMAKE_BUILD_TYPE=Debug in CMake

 ## Custom build
 This package mainly depends on two libraries: *ITK* and *Eigen*.
 In some cases, you may want to use custom versions of these libraries.
 That's typically happening in the following cases: